msramalho/Teach-Me-Quantum/README.md

 \setbeameroption{show notes on second screen=right}
 ```

-To present the slides with **notes** or with **animations** will only work with an external program, I advise [dannyedel/dspdfviewer](https://github.com/dannyedel/dspdfviewer/releases) which also has dual screen and timer functionality.

 #### Compiling LaTeX files
 To achieve this use any LaTeX compiler of your choice, if you have [pdflatex](https://www.tug.org/applications/pdftex/) you can simply do `pdflatex main.tex` on each week's latex folder.

+#### Presenting Slides with Notes and/or animations
+To present the slides with **notes** or with **animations** will only work with an external program, I advise [dannyedel/dspdfviewer](https://github.com/dannyedel/dspdfviewer/releases) which also has dual screen and timer functionality.

 ---